SallaApp/oauth2-merchant/README.md

 /**
  * In case the current callback url doesn't have an authorization_code
- * Let's redirect the merchant to installation/authorization app workflow */ if (empty($_GET['code'])) {
+ * Let's redirect the merchant to the installation/authorization app workflow */ if (empty($_GET['code'])) {
     $authUrl = $provider->getAuthorizationUrl([